nepi-engine/nepi_rui/README.md

         rostopic echo /fake_nd_status

+### Fake System Status Publisher

+We've also provided fake system status publishers for testing without hardware.
+Here is the step for running the fake system status publishers.

+1. Run the publisher in different terminal:

+        rosrun numurus_rui fake_status_pub.py

 ### Test Camera

 If your dev machine has a webcam, you can simulate a video feed from the device using this command